AddJam/addjam/_posts/2015-02-12-case-study-glasgow-cycling.md

 ##Iterating to a better place

-Add Jam worked closely with the Active Travel lead, Mark Irwin, to identify our user groups the app should be engaging.
+Add Jam worked closely with the Active Travel lead, [Mark Irwin](https://twitter.com/sdeglasgow), to identify the user groups the app should be engaging.
 Mark was fast to identify the typical end users of similar products as middle aged men, head to toe in lycra, tearing down the road in an attempt to become king of the mountain.
 These cyclists and the 'type' of cycling they undertake is a drop in the ocean compared to the potential volume of cycling across a city's population - commuters, families, couriers, tourists etc etc.

 With this in mind the interface for Glasgow Cycling had to be clean simple and streamlined.
 Using the working prototype and both qualitative and quantitative (analytics are essential) feedback we came to the final V2 design.